samwasted/samwasted/Readme.md

 # 💫 About Me:
 Hi!
-I am a sophomore currently studying at IIT BHU, Varanasi in Mathematics and Computing.
+I am a sophomore currently studying Mathematics and Computing at IIT BHU, Varanasi.
 I enjoy challenging myself with technologies that power real-time, scalable systems.  <br>Always learning, building, and breaking things to understand them better.

 ## 🌐 Socials: